QianqianQ/Cplusplus-Project-Media-Player/README.md

   - If the file has been added to the playlist, an warning will be given
 * Button "remove"
   - Removing the selected file from the playlist.
-  - An warning will be given if the file is under playing
+  - An warning will be given if the file is under playing or paused
 * Button "Play"
   - Playing the current selected file in the playlist
   - If the selected file is not playing, the file will be played soon